The Mutineer Gourmand closes in November for annual leave. Reopening early December.

 Joel Euzen is a lover of good things and good food. à Crozon, il y a maintenant 30 ans.
 With his wife, Jocelyne, they create the Mutineer Restaurant Gourmand in Crozon, there are now 30 years old.

-Erwan, their son, a Master, kicks young and new in the kitchen under the watchful eye of his father ...
+Erwan, their son, who has a master's blows the young and new in the kitchen under the watchful eye of his father ...

-Proud to be of the country, it will make you live the peninsula in its seafood cuisine and pastries where he also excelled.
+Proud to be the country, it will take you on the peninsula in its seafood cuisine and pastries, where he also excelled.

 , responsables de cuisine, sélectionnent et achètent, pour votre plaisir, auprès de leurs amis pêcheurs, maraîchers et artisans les produits qu'ils ont pêchés, cultivés ou produits avec amour.
-Every morning Joel and Erwan responsible for cooking, select and purchase for your enjoyment, with their fishing friends, gardeners and artisans products they have caught, grown or produced with love.
+Every morning Joel and Erwan responsible for cooking, select and buy for your pleasure, with their friends fishermen, gardeners and artisans products they have caught, grown or produced with love.

-With the wind and tides, they want to give a beautiful image of the Peninsula.
+With the wind and tides, they want to give a nice picture of the Peninsula.

 No farmed fish is admitted to the Mutineer.

 We do have a fixed card e fish with many varieties.
-The fish you eat at Mutineer is definitely in the water today and we're not sure that it will no longer sin.
-Follow our suggestions after the day's catch.
+The fish you eat at Mutineer is definitely in the water today and we're not sure it will be caught either.
+Follow our suggestions from the day's catch.

 Since its inception The Mutineer has always sought excellence in the quality of its products: wines, cheeses, vegetables, fish and meats.

 Eating well is great and drink a glass of wine to accompany your dish that is part of the beginning of happiness.
 Joel, epicurean, wine merchant and bon vivant, is demanding in the selection of wines.
-We do not buy especially for the beauty of the label, label, promotion or smile representative.
+We do not buy especially for the beauty of the label, label, promotion, or the smile of the representative.